 Some digital assets that can be considered for proactive reputation management include:

-- Have an active social media presence and coordinated approach for sharing content on LinkedIn, Facebook, YouTube, Twitter, Google+, and Instagram.
+- Have an active social media presence and coordinated approach for sharing content on LinkedIn, Facebook, YouTube, Twitter, and Instagram

-- Do a Google Test (Google search) for your name and evaluate your online presence.
+- Do a Google search for your name and evaluate your online presence

-- Use Facebook privacy for permissions to tag you in a photo or status in order to prevent any reputational damage that an inappropriate image shared by a friend/acquaintance may cause.
+- Use Facebook privacy permission settings to set who can tag you in a photo or post in order to prevent any reputational damage that an inappropriate image shared by a friend/acquaintance may cause

 Amy Kilvington, Blinds Direct

 First, revisit your privacy settings and make sure your profiles have your desired privacy level.
 On Facebook, you can also see how other people view your page by clicking ‘View as’ on your profile.

 Your goal may be to ensure that all posts are private and the only images that are publicly available are your profile and cover photos.
 Make sure any embarrassing pictures are also removed!
 An easy way to do this is to bulk delete photo albums that may contain images you don’t want new colleagues or hiring managers to see.

 There are also tools available (both free and paid) to scan through your social media profiles and flag any potentially embarrassing, offensive, or controversial posts, including comments you’ve left on other people’s content.
 One to consider is Scrubber.